hdl/containers/doc/sphinx/dev/Contributing.rst

 [link=img/dive.png]
 image::dive.png[wagoodman/dive, align="center"]

-link:{repotree}utils/bin/dockerDive[`dockerDive`] is a wrapper around the wagoodman/dive container, which supports one or two arguments for specifying the image to be inspected.
+:ghsrc:`dockerDive <utils/bin/dockerDive>` is a wrapper around the wagoodman/dive container, which supports one or two arguments for specifying the image to be inspected.
 The default registry prefix is ``gcr.io/hdl-containers``, however, it can be overriden through envvar ``HDL_REGISTRY``.